Idaho lieutenant governor appears in video that claims pandemic ‘may or may not be occurring’

 Later that month, the day after Little’s stay-at-home order was lifted, McGeachin attended a “Disobey Idaho” protest outside the Idaho Capitol building.
 Then, she flew to Kendrick, a town in the Idaho Panhandle, to voice her support for a brewery that had been cited for violating statewide restrictions, according to the Daily Beast.
 Speaking to the online news site, Christine Lohman, co-owner of the brewery, compared Idaho under Little to Nazi Germany.

-With cases trending upward in Idaho, Little announced Monday that the state would move back to stage three of its coronavirus reopening plan.
+With cases trending upward in Idaho, Little announced Monday that the state would move back to Stage 3 of its coronavirus reopening plan.
 That phase allows businesses to remain open and in-person church services to continue but limits gatherings of 50 people or more.

 The following day, the Idaho Freedom Foundation released a video of elected officials reciting a “declaration to Idaho residents and officials” that it had published on its website earlier this month.
 Besides McGeachin, the video featured 10 Republicans who currently serve in the Idaho legislature or are running for it unopposed, according to the Statesman.